 The more you know about AEDs and how they work, the more likely you will be to step in confidently and rescue somebody who is experiencing sudden cardiac arrest (SCA).
 This is important stuff.

-When this happens, blood no longer flows to the brain and the rest of the body, and the victim collapses in an unconscious state.
+When this happens, blood no longer flows to the brain and the rest of the body, and the victim collapses into an unconscious state.
 When blood flow ceases, tissue damage

 starts to occur shortly afterward, and death follows within minutes without intervention.